EventosJEspanol/sitio-jconf-ca/src/main/jbake/content/cfp.md

 **JConf Central America is the biggest Java conference in the region**, since 2011 we've constructed an exchange hub for software developers, architects, and enthusiasts around Java technologies.

-JConf will be hosted on-line on **november 7**, being a conference by and for the developer community.
+JConf will be hosted on-line on **december 5**, being a conference by and for the developer community.

 Speak at JConf 2020!
 ====================